 Call our free confidential hotline

-If you receive a letter from HMRC inviting you to use the CDF, you need to seek expert advice.
+You should seek expert advice if you receive a letter from HMRC inviting you to use the CDF

 The reason for this is simple: HMRC suspects you have committed tax fraud.

-You need to act quickly or HMRC will undertake its own investigation and may build a criminal case with a view to prosecuting you.
+You need to act quickly otherwise HMRC will undertake its own investigation and may build a criminal case with a view to prosecuting you.

-HMRC prefers to deal with cases of suspected tax fraud through the CDF under the civil procedures set out in its Code of Practice 9 (COP9) booklet.
-You will be invited to make a full disclosure of all deliberate (and non-deliberate) conduct that has led to irregularities in your tax affairs.
-The trade-off is that HMRC will not pursue a criminal investigation with a view to prosecution.
+HMRC usually deals with cases of suspected tax fraud through the CDF using civil powers.
+You will be asked to make a full disclosure of all deliberate (and non-deliberate) conduct that has led to errors in your tax affairs, then HMRC will not seek to prosecute you.

-The CDF or COP9 is complex and far from routine.
-It involves admitting that tax has been lost because of deliberate conduct and means HMRC may be able to seek recovery of the tax, interest and associated penalties as far back as 20 years.
+The CDF is complex and far from routine.
+It involves admitting that tax has been lost because of deliberate conduct and means HMRC may be able to assess up to 20 tax years.

 Accusations of tax fraud should not to be taken lightly.
 However, the process is manageable with the right support.